- May 21, 2017

 This can lead to increased tooth sensitivity to food and drinks that are hot, cold, or sweet.
 That also can lead to toothaches, which is what often causes patients to seek help at Shorewood Family Dental Care.

 In modern dentistry, we have techniques that allow us to perform root canal treatments without causing our patients additional pain.
-We can provide local anesthetic to numb your tooth and the surrounding tissues, or we can provide sedation dentistry.
+We can provide local anesthetic to numb your tooth and the surrounding tissues, laughing gas for a root canal, or other available forms of sedation dentistry.
 Either way, we can perform your procedure without causing you more pain.

 More importantly, you should notice your toothache is gone within a short time after your root canal procedure.